dmitry-golovko/RtlViewPager/README.md

 Acknowledgment
 -------------
 This module was originally developed for Booking.com.
 With approval from Booking.com, this module was generalized and published on GitHub and jCenter.
-From my side, I did one important bugfix to enable TabLayout.
+From my side, I did important bugfix to enable TabLayout.

 License
 -------------
+> Copyright 2016 Konstantin Loginov
 > Copyright 2015 Diego Gómez Olvera

 > Licensed under the Apache License, Version 2.0 (the "License");